Raknash3/Business-Classification-from-Descriptions/README.md

 # Identify-businesses-using-NLP
-##### The objective of the program is to detect the type of industry based on their description.
-I have tried to solve using both CNNs, RNNs and using BERT.
+Explore this project showcasing a detailed comparison between two powerful text classification techniques: BERT-based Natural Language Processing (NLP) and Convolutional Neural Networks (CNN).
+The project focuses on categorizing businesses based on their descriptions using machine learning.
+The Jupyter notebook provides insights into the implementation, training, and evaluation of both approaches, helping you understand their strengths and limitations